CCMC Teachers: WEEK 1 • JULY 12-18, 2025

 Neal Chin

 Award-winning artist and Maui native Neal Chin has been both an ‘ukulele educator and performer over the course of his 20-year musical career.
 His clear and direct enthusiasm for music has come to life in countless workshops, concerts, and private instruction.
-He’s been nominated for the Nā Hōkū Hanohano Award for ‘Ukulele Album of the Year two years consecutively, for ‘Ukulele Paintings and the Spotless Mind, in 2017 and 2018.
+He’s been nominated for the Nā Hōkū Hanohano Award for ‘Ukulele Album of the Year two years consecutively, for ‘Ukulele Paintings and The Spotless Mind, in 2017 and 2018.
 Neal has toured across the U.S. and currently lives, teaches, and performs in Seattle, WA.

 ‘Ukulele-isms